openpolitics/manifesto/manifesto/democracy.md

 Ban unelected Lords from serving in Government.

+Cabinet appointments will be subject to a vote of approval by the House of Commons.

 ## References

 [^1]: [Do we need a written constitution?](http://www.consoc.org.uk/discover-the-facts/do-we-need-a-written-constitution/) - The Constitution Society